 What is red teaming?

-Most would associate the red team to attack and the blue team to defend.
-This stems from the same methodology used by the military and the term red teaming in cyber security uses the same concept.
-When used in a cyber security context, a red teaming involved a group of white-hat hackers that attack an organization’s digital & web infrastructure as an attacker (hacker) would in order to test the organization’s defences (often known as “penetration testing”).
+Most would associate the term red teaming with a military term whereby a red team has the objective to attack and the blue team to defend.
+When used in a cyber security context, red teaming involves employing a group of white-hat hackers to perform a number of different types of penetration testing techniques to attack an organization’s digital & web infrastructure.
 Red teaming is the practice of rigorously challenging plans, policies, systems and assumptions by adopting an adversarial approach.
 A red team may be a contracted external party or an internal group that uses strategies to encourage an outsider perspective.
 Typically, engagements are performed over a longer period than other assessments – typically weeks but sometimes even months.